nicklockwood/StringCoding/README.md

 Returns a UIFont using the same logic as for CGFontRefValue, with the additional feature that you can optionally specify the font size by adding a floating point value separatd by a space (e.g. "helvetica 17" or "bold 15").
 If you do not specify a font size then the default system font size will be used.

     - (UIEdgeInsets)UIEdgeInsetsValue;
+    - (UIOffset)UIOffsetValue;

-Returns the UIEdgeInsets value of the string.
-The string can contain either four space-delimited floating point values, or can be formatted as "{top,left,bottom,right}" (equivalent to the result of calling NSStringFromUIEdgeInsets()).
+Returns the appropriate struct type.
+The string can contain either space-delimited floating point values, or can be formatted using the appropriate NSStringFromX syntax, e.g. "{top,left,bottom,right}" (equivalent to the result of calling NSStringFromUIEdgeInsets()).

     - (UIViewContentMode)UIViewContentModeValue;

-Returns the UIViewContentModeValue value of the string.
-The string can contain either a short name like "scaletofill" or the fully-qualified name like "UIViewContentModeScaleAspectFit".
+    - (UIViewAutoresizing)UIViewAutoresizingValue;
+    - (UIBaselineAdjustment)UIBaselineAdjustment;
+    - (UIControlState)UIControlStateValue;
+    - (UIControlEvents)UIControlEventsValue;
+    - (UITextBorderStyle)UITextBorderStyleValue;
+    - (UITextFieldViewMode)UITextFieldViewModeValue;
+    - (UIDataDetectorTypes)UIDataDetectorTypesValue;
+    - (UIScrollViewIndicatorStyle)UIScrollViewIndicatorStyleValue;
+    - (UITableViewStyle)UITableViewStyleValue;
+    - (UITableViewScrollPosition)UITableViewScrollPositionValue;
+    - (UITableViewRowAnimation)UITableViewRowAnimationValue;
+    - (UITableViewCellStyle)UITableViewCellStyleValue;
+    - (UITableViewCellSeparatorStyle)UITableViewCellSeparatorStyleValue;
+    - (UITableViewCellSelectionStyle)UITableViewCellSelectionStyleValue;
+    - (UITableViewCellEditingStyle)UITableViewCellEditingStyleValue;
+    - (UITableViewCellAccessoryType)UITableViewCellAccessoryTypeValue;
+    - (UITableViewCellStateMask)UITableViewCellStateMaskValue;
+    - (UIButtonType)UIButtonTypeValue;
+    - (UIBarStyle)UIBarStyleValue;
+    - (UIBarMetrics)UIBarMetricsValue;
+    - (UIBarButtonItemStyle)UIBarButtonItemStyleValue;
+    - (UIBarButtonSystemItem)UIBarButtonSystemItemValue;
+    - (UITabBarSystemItem)UITabBarSystemItemValue;

+Returns the specified enum or bitmask value of the string.
+For enums, this should be a single value matching the full name of the suffix of the constant value (e.g. "UIViewContentModeScaleAspectFit" or just "scaleaspectfit").
+Where appropriate some aliases have been provided for hard-to-remember constants, e.g. "fit" for "scaleaspectfit").
 The value is case-insensitive.
+For bitmask-type values, you can specify multiple values separated by spaces.
+You can also use "none" or "all".

 NSString Extension Methods (AppKit only)